crazyc4t/blog/content/_index.md

 to do it along with me!

 -   Discord Bot made to notify me everytime I have class, made with Discord.JS!
-    -   Check out the code and the documentation [here](https://github.com/crazyc4t/PatrickStar)!
+    -   Check out the code and the documentation [here](https://github.com/DarthNeder/PatrickStar)!

 -   My dotfiles of my desktop!
 Here you will find every configuration file of my desktop and my window managers, made to look my desktop awesome and minimalist!
-    -   You can check out the repo over [here](https://github.com/crazyc4t/dotfiles)!
+    -   You can check out the repo over [here](https://github.com/DarthNeder/dotfiles)!

 -   My own webpage of course!
 Made with HTML, Sass, Markdown, and Javascript, powered by the hugo static site generator!
-    -   if you want to create your own webpage with markdown pages, go check out my [repo](https://github.com/crazyc4t/crazyc4t.github.io)!
+    -   if you want to create your own webpage with markdown pages, go check out my [repo](https://github.com/DarthNeder/Website)!

+-  A bash script to install nerd fonts the easiest way!
+Check out the [repo](https://github.com/DarthNeder/nerdy)

 Currently am working on more blogposts for you!
 And soon I will have blogposts of different authors!

-That is for now, thank you for your visit and enjoy baby!
+That is for now, thank you for your visit and enjoy!